PierreColombo/PierreColombo.github.io/_pages/publications.md

 <span style="color:red">Pre</span>prints
 ---
-1. **Pierre Colombo**, Ccjack, Giovanna Varni, and Chloé Clavel.
-Beam search with bidirectional strategies.
-2020.
+1. Some work on Mutual Information and Wasserstein Distance.

 <sup>*</sup> denotes equal contribution, order is usually played with a dice.